peterradv/Well-Influence-Analysis/README.md

 ### This simulation study is intended as a proof of concept for well influence analysis (WIA), a computationally efficient method for ranking the wells of groundwater monitoring networks by their influence on the fitted contaminant concentration surface of regression-based statistical models.

 WIA is used to order the list of monitoring wells in the 'well redundancy analysis' feature of the open-source software Groundwater Spatiotemporal Data Analysis Tool [GWSDAT](https://github.com/WayneGitShell/GWSDAT).
+An article on WIA will be published in the Proceedings of the 37th International Workshop on Statistical Modelling (ISBN: 978-3-947323-42-5).
+The paper can also be found on the database of the University of Glasgow [here](https://eprints.gla.ac.uk/303347/)

 ## GWSDAT spatiotemporal smoother